Towards Implementing Responsible AI: Analysis and Discussion

-\textbf{Scope of responsibility.} We observed that there were various meanings and interpretations of responsible AI.
-As an example, one interviewee challenged the meaning of responsibility in the context of autonomous aerial systems: \textit{``The question is what happens if [the] remote pilot is really there, flicks the switch [to disable the system] and the system doesn't react?
-The remote pilot is not always in full control of [the drone] because of technical reasons [such as a failed radio link]'' (P12)}.
-The many meanings and interpretations of the word ``responsible'' have received attention in the literature, such as the three varieties of responsibility introduced in~\cite{Tigard2021}: the normative interpretation (ie.~behaving in positive, desirable and socially acceptable ways), the possessive interpretation (ie.~having a duty and obligation) and descriptive interpretation (ie.~worthy of response/answerable).
-We found that interviewees touched on all of the above varieties and considered all of them as important.
-Moreover, timeliness may need to be considered as part of responsibility.
-One interviewee stated \textit{``whether the stuff works in 10 years, it's not under our control [...] and we shouldn't really care about it'' (P11)}.
+\textbf{Responsibility scope.} There were various meanings and interpretations of responsible AI.
+The interviewees considered the following three interpretations~\cite{Tigard2021} as important: normative (ie.~behaving in positive and socially acceptable forms), possessive (ie.~duty and obligation), descriptive (ie.~worthy of response/answerable).
+The exact meaning of responsibility in the context of autonomous aerial systems was unclear: \textit{``what happens if [the] remote pilot is really there, flicks the [disable] switch and the system doesn't react?
+The remote pilot is not always in full control of [the UAV] because of technical reasons [like a failed communications link]''} (X12).
+Moreover, the temporal span of responsibility may also need to be taken into account: \textit{``whether the stuff works in 10 years, it's not under our control''} (X11).

-A more fine-grained classification of responsibilities may be useful to enhance requirements engineering that takes AI ethics into account.
-For example, eight meanings of responsibility can be considered~\cite{responsibility_meaning_chi21}: (i)~obligation, (ii)~task, (iii)~authority, (iv)~power, (v)~answerability, (vi)~cause, (vii)~blame/praise, and (viii)~liability.